 Lost Keys & Key Replacement FAQs

-Q: I lost the keys for my padlock.
-Is it possible to obtain new keys?
+Q: I lost the keys for my Master Lock padlock.
+Can I get replacement padlock keys?

-Without the key number, there is no way for Master Lock to know which key will open your lock.
-There is no such thing as a "Master" key that will open all Master Lock products.
+No. Without the key number, there is no way for Master Lock to know which key will open your lock.
+There is not a master key that will open all Master Lock products.

-Q: I have a combination lock that has a keyway in the front or the back.
-Is it possible to get a key for my lock?
+Q: I have a Master Lock combination lock that has a keyway in the front or back.
+Can I get a key for my lock?

 A remittance request will accompany your keys.
 Payment can be made by check or money order (at this time, credit card payments are not accepted).